evdcush/TensorFlow-wheels/README.md

 ```

-### Hey...
+## Hey...
 What about that one line though?
 The optimization flags?
 ```bash
 Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]:
 ```

-**Don't put anything here**, just smash that enter key.
+**Don't put anything here**, just smash that enter key :hammer:

 Anything you would pass here is either automatically handled by your answers in ./configure, or specified to the bazel build args

 ### Once you've finished ./configuration, just call bazel build

 `bazel build --config=opt //tensorflow/tools/pip_package:build_pip_package`

 If you built for CUDA or whatever, it's already been setup.
 There's no need to specify it as a config option again, nor is there any need to list out all the ISA extensions (SSE4.2, AVX, etc.).
 That's all handled by -march=native (that line you were SUPPOSED to default).
 If you want mkl, you can `bazel build --config=opt --config=mkl`